TolgaDuz/HSCA/README.md

 The HSCA repository is organized as follows:

 - `HSCA_code/` — Code to reproduce the HSCA
-  - `Build_HSCA/` — Scripts to build the atlas (with README)
+  - `Build_HSCA/` — Scripts to build the atlas
-  - `Figures/` — Scripts for downstream analyses and manuscript figures (with README linking scripts to figures)
+  - `Figures/` — Scripts for downstream analyses and manuscript figures

-- `HSCA_data/` — Demo data to reproduce workflows; also contains target directories for storing processed objects during reproduction
+- `HSCA_data/` — Directories for storing and loading processed objects when running the HSCA code scripts

 - `docs/` — Supplementary tables with explanations